 Hi Michael, The oneAPI Toolkit will remain free of charge with support provided through community forums.
 There will also be paid products available which include professional support.— Intel Support (@IntelSupport) June 25, 2020

-Refer to the oneAPI install guide to download the oneAPI Fortran compiler for Linux or Windows.
+Refer to the oneAPI install guide to download the oneAPI Fortran compiler for Linux, MacOS or Windows.

 - (Windows only) Install latest Visual Studio